 The money in the account registered with an exchange can then be transferred back to a traditional bank account, where the funds can be withdrawn directly out of an ATM.
 Though it takes a few extra steps, the conversion process is simple and can be done in a small amount of time.

 Komodo can be used in two primary ways.
 First, it can function as an investment vehicle, similar to other cryptocurrencies.
-Despite recent volatility and a decline from previous peaks, KMDs price is up over 1400% year to date, having launched at the beginning of February 2017.
 To trade KMD, all a potential investor has to do is fund an exchange account with their wallet, convert BTC or ETH into KMD, and begin investing.
 KMD investors can expect their proceeds to increase in value, though past performance is no guarantee of future returns.

-One of the hottest topics in the blockchain industry is whether or not blockchains can scale.
+One of the hottest topics in the blockchain industry is whether blockchains can scale.
 Attempts to scale platforms have been met with varying degrees of success.
 Komodo's platform boasts of "scalable payment solutions" by using advanced sidechains--blockchain extensions--but further details aren't clear.
 More than likely, Komodo needs to further develop its scalable features and see them in action before giving a more definitive update.
-As Komodos price chart shows, there is room for the currency to run, so undoubtedly company management is working on a scaling solution.

-Komodo coins have proven themselves as a worthy investment since their inception earlier this year.
-Coupled with price appreciation, their use as the decentralized ICO platforms token only bolsters their potential.
+Komodo’s investment promise and its use as the decentralized ICO platform’s token bolsters its potential.
 KMD is a flexible coin that perfectly blends investment and functional capabilities.